ihhub/fheroes2/docs/TRANSLATION.md

 make pot
 ```

-Once the POT file has been created, go to `/files/lang` and run the command below to update translatable strings in the PO files.
+Once the POT file has been created, go to the `files/lang` folder and run the command below to update translatable strings in the PO files.
 If you are using programs mentioned above like POEdit, then they have options to merge new strings from a POT file.

 ```bash